mfraitis/nc-news/README.md

 # Northcoders News API

-**You can clone this repository but do not fork it**

-## Background
+## About

-We will be building the API to use in the Northcoders News Sprint during the Front End block of the course.
+A RESTful API for Northcoders News.

-Your database will be PSQL, and you will interact with it using [Knex](https://knexjs.org).
+The database is PSQL, and queried using [Knex](https://knexjs.org).

 ## Step 1 - Setting up your own repository